Unsolved Mysteries: Notable actors and celebrities

 Famous actors and celebrities have appeared on the show, both as role actors (before finding stardom) and also in episodes where they had a connection with the events being portrayed.

-As role actors
+As re-enactor

 In 1992, Unsolved Mysteries filmed in Texas and cast Matthew McConaughey to play a murder victim.
 This was one of McConaughey's earliest on-screen roles.
-Cheryl Hines, Stephnie Weir, Bill Moseley, Ned Bellamy, Scott Wilkinson, Daniel Dae Kim, David Ramsey, and Taran Killam also appeared on the program before receiving more notable work in Hollywood.
+Cheryl Hines, Stephnie Weir, Bill Moseley, Ned Bellamy, Scott Wilkinson, Daniel Dae Kim, David Ramsey, Diane Franklin, Steve Reevis, Donna Mitchell and Taran Killam also appeared on the program before receiving more notable work in Hollywood.
 Hill Harper also appeared in an episode about a woman looking for a childhood friend whom she later discovered was indeed her sister.